-Tuition and Fees: Tuition and Fees costs are estimated based on your projected or actual enrollment and IU residency status for fee payment purposes.
+Tuition and Fees: Estimated based on your projected or actual enrollment and IU residency status for fee payment purposes.

-Room and Board: Room and Board costs are estimated based on the housing option you reported on the FAFSA.
+Room and Board: Estimated based on the housing option you reported on the FAFSA.

-Books and Supplies: Books and Supplies costs are estimated based on an average cost for textbooks and related supplies based on your projected or actual enrollment.
+Books and Supplies: Estimated based on an average cost for textbooks and related supplies based on your projected or actual enrollment.

-Transportation: Transportation costs are estimated based on U.S. Bureau of Labor Statistics data.
+Transportation: Estimated based on U.S. Bureau of Labor Statistics data.

-Personal/Miscellaneous: Miscellaneous costs are estimated for clothing, recreational, medical, dental, life insurance, and health insurance expenses.
+Personal/Miscellaneous: Estimated for clothing, recreational, medical, dental, life insurance, and health insurance expenses.

 **Important note: A student's total aid package cannot exceed the Cost of Attendance.**

-B) Expected Family Contribution (EFC) Using a need analysis formula set by Congress, the U.S. Department of Education uses the information you reported on your Free Application for Federal Student Aid (FAFSA) to calculate the Expected Family Contribution (EFC).
-This number appears on your Student Aid Report (SAR).
-Your EFC and COA are key factors to determine your financial aid eligibility.
+B) Expected Family Contribution (EFC) Using a need analysis formula set by Congress, the U.S. Department of Education uses the information you reported on your FAFSA to calculate your Expected Family Contribution (EFC).

-C) Financial Need or ‘need’ Certain financial aid awards are based on your calculated financial need, based on the following formula:
+C) Financial Need Certain financial aid awards are based on your calculated financial need, using the following formula: